-Singapore is home to one of the best school systems in the world, and international schools, such as GESS Private Primary School provide an excellent opportunity for expat families to ensure their child’s future success.
-Providing internationally recognised curriculum and a diverse community of new cultures and ideas, these schools are ideal for families that will continue their adventure through life in other countries.
-Finding the right school is not an easy task, but with some research, your family will be able to find an institute that is ideally suited for your child’s educational goals.
+Singapore is home to one of the best school systems in the world, and international schools, such as GESS Private Primary School, that provide an excellent opportunity for expat families to ensure their child’s future success.
+By providing internationally recognised curriculum and a diverse community of new cultures and ideas, these schools are ideal for families that will continue their adventure through life in other countries.
+However, finding the right school is not an easy task, but with some research, your family will be able to find an institute that is ideally suited for your child’s educational goals.

-Diversity – Early childhood is an ideal time to expose children to new ideas and different cultures, and students that learn about different ways of life have an easier time adapting to change.
+Diversity – Early childhood is an ideal time to expose children to new ideas, different cultures and different ways of life, allowing them to have an easier time adapting to change.
 When researching schools, get a sense of the school’s ethos and what types of values they instill in students.
 Schools that cater to a wide variety of cultures, without a dominant nationality or ethnic group, provide students with a rich learning environment in human experience.

 Class Size – Teachers with large class sizes struggle to provide students with the individual attention that they need.
 In the primary school years, it is especially important that students receive this type of specific attention in the learning environment to ensure that they get the most out of their learning experience and don’t develop any misconceptions about the material.
 Look into schools that offer smaller class sizes, and learn about the average teacher turnover rate.
 When you meet with teachers, pay close attention to their enthusiasm and if they seem genuinely happy to be teaching at the school.